mwojnars/hypertag/README.md

 introducing code fragmentation along the way and spreading presentation code over different types of files (views vs. models) and languages (HTML vs. Python) - a very unclean and confusing approach.

-One more crucial element of the hypertag syntax is the _body attribute_.
+--->

-Imagine that in the example above, we wanted to add another column containing formatted (rich-text) information about a car model: funny quotes, pictures etc.
-Passing it as a regular attribute is inconvenient, as we'd have to somehow encode the entire HTML structure of the description: paragraphs, styles, images.
+Now, let's say you want to add another column containing formatted (rich-text) information about a car model: funny quotes, pictures etc. Passing it as a regular attribute is inconvenient, as you'd have to somehow encode the entire HTML structure: paragraphs, styles, images.
-Instead, we can add a _body attribute_ (@) to the hypertag definition:
+Instead, you can add a special _body attribute_ (@) to the hypertag definition:

     % tableRow @info name price='UNKNOWN'
         tr
             td | $name
             td | $price
             td
-               @ info           # this could be inlined instead:  td @ info
+               @ info           # inline form can be used, as well:  td @ info

 and then apply this hypertag to a non-empty _actual body_ which will be passed in a structural form via the "info" attribute and will get printed in the right